Deitos-Network/deitos-node/pallets/deitos/README.md

 # `pallet-deitos`

+## 🚧🚧 Under Construction 🚧🚧

 ## Overview
 The `pallet-deitos` is a fundamental component of the Deitos Network blockchain node.
-It's designed to facilitate specific functionalities within the network.
+It's designed to facilitate the hearth of the Deitos Network.